Tips for Authors

 Considering submitting a proposal to JPUR?

 If you are considering submitting a proposal for a paper to JPUR for consideration, see the Journal's Policies page for information about how to format your proposal, how to submit it, the two publication opportunities in JPUR, and your rights as an author.
-Look at a sample abstract to see what elements your proposal should include.
 The Journal's FAQ provides answers to common questions for faculty advisors and student authors.

-The abstract should introduce the subject of the research and the contribution it makes to the wider world of knowledge.
-It should be approximately 250 words in length, and including the following core elements:
+The proposal should introduce the subject of the research and the contribution it makes to the wider world of knowledge.
+When submitting your proposal, you will be asked for the following elements:

 Your proposal was accepted.
 Now what?